Simulation in healthcare

 Realistic clinical scenarios in the simulation lab

 The word “simulation” implies an imitation of a real-life process in order to provide a lifelike experience in a controlled environment.
-It can be thought of as somewhere to learn from mistakes without doing any damage.
+It allows students and professionals to learn in an environment that permits errors, without putting actual patients at risk.
 A well-constructed simulation allows trainees to answer the question, “If I do this, what happens?"
 It provides learners with an opportunity to test out different scenarios to see what works and to understand how they arrived at the right and wrong answers.

 Noldus helps you design the perfect training and simulation facility, each of which is customized according to the specific needs of the trainers and researchers.
 Two Noldus products, Viso® and The Observer® XT, are at the core of your lab.